cysouw/diathesis/text/c05_preverbs.md

 First, many verbs that do not have an accusative argument before the diathesis are turned into a verb with an accusative argument by the preverb diathesis:

 - With some verbs an accusative argument is added to a verb when it is prefixed.
-This is for example attested with the diathesis from *schlafen* 'to sleep' to *verschlafen* 'to oversleep' in [@Next a], see [@sec:preverb-accusative-addition].
+This is for example attested with the diathesis from *schlafen* 'to sleep' to *verschlafen* 'to oversleep' in [@next a], see [@sec:preverb-accusative-addition].
 - Similarly, another constituent, like a prepositional phrase, can promoted to an accusative argument.
-This is for example attested with the diathesis from *steigen* 'to move on top' to *besteigen* 'to climb' in [@Next b], see [@sec:preverb-applicative].
+This is for example attested with the diathesis from *steigen* 'to move on top' to *besteigen* 'to climb' in [@next b], see [@sec:preverb-applicative].
 - Alternatively, the diathesis can turn the nominative subject into an accusative argument, combined with the addition of a new causative nominative subject.
-This is for example attested with the diathesis from *brennen* 'to burn' to *verbrennen* 'to burn something' in [@Next c], see [@sec:preverb-causative].
+This is for example attested with the diathesis from *brennen* 'to burn' to *verbrennen* 'to burn something' in [@next c], see [@sec:preverb-causative].

 :::ex
 a.
 Der Student schläft.
 Der Student verschläft den Vortrag.